 I’ve had the E7 Pro since November.
 Used it every day.
 Spilled coffee on it once.
 Dropped a monitor on the frame.
 It’s held up fine, and I haven’t thought about replacing it — which is the highest compliment I can give office furniture.

 The catch?
-Desktop sold separately.
-But that’s actually fine — FlexiSpot’s tops are overpriced anyway.
+If you buy the frame-only option, the desktop is separate.
+But that’s actually fine — FlexiSpot’s bundled tops are overpriced anyway.
 Grab a butcher block countertop from IKEA or Home Depot for $80-150.
 Looks better than any pre-made option.

 The Height Range is Stupid Good

 Most desks in this price range cap out at 47” or start at 25”.
-If you’re very short or very tall, the E7 Pro is one of the few options that actually fits.
+If you’re very short or very tall, the E7 Pro is one of the few options that actually fits without paying a premium for “extended range” models.

 Stability at Standing Height